bradendouglass/t_startups/readme.md

 1. Fork our Repo by clicking on the fork button in the upper right of the browser
 1. Sweet!
 You know have your own Triad Startups site, ciao.
 1. But Wait!
 Before you run off and reuse our awesome code...just one thing.
-1. Make some changes to your version that you want to see at triadstartups.com
+1. Make some changes to your version that you would like to see at triadstartups.com
 1. Click on the pull request button on this repo
 1. We will check it out, integrate it and give you major props!